ModelOriented/fairmodels/README.md

 ## Overview

 `fairmodels` is package for fairness audit and visualization.
 Uses models explained with [DALEX](https://modeloriented.github.io/DALEX) and calculates fairness metrics based on confusion matrix for protected group.
-Allows to compare and gain information about various machine learning models. *Make sure your models are classifying protected groups similarly*.
+Allows to compare and gain information about various machine learning models.
+Mitigate bias with various pre-processing and post-processing techniques. *Make sure your models are classifying protected groups similarly*.

 ## Preview